knpuniversity/symfony2-rest/knpu/episode3/pagination-test.md

 To make this interesting, we need more programmers - like 25.
 Add a `for` loop to do this: `for i=0; i<25; i++`.
 In each loop, create a programmer with the super creative name of Programmer plus the i value.
-This means that programmer that we'll have programmers zero through 24.
+This means that we'll have programmers zero through 24.
 The `avatarNumber` is required, but we don't care about its value.

 Keep the same URL and the 200 status code assertion.
 Below, start basic with a sanity check for page 1: assert that the programmer with index 5 is equal to `Programmer5`.